 Neobanks don’t pay for any physical premises.
 Therefore, their cost of operations is always low.
 That gives them the freedom to offer competitive rates, unlike traditional banks.
 While people may pay to save their money in traditional banks, neobanks can do the same without charging a dime.

 The interest rates for neobanks are also better.
 All this is because of their low cost of operation.

 Cons of Neobanks

 Unlike traditional banks, neobanks lack elaborate financial services.
-Because of their nature of operations, they can only offer limited digital services.
 Wire transfers and cash deposits are some of the services you can’t get at neobanks.
 It’s also not easy to secure loans or investment plans with neobanks.